 Last fall, Apple started selling to consumers a modestly-refreshed update to the standard iPad.
 The entry level full-size iPad comes with a healthy feature set at an economic price.
 Today, Apple announced a brand new fourth generation pro-level tablet with some interesting features, but are they any good for pilots?

-The short answer is probably not, but Apple’s proprietary take on LiDAR scanning opens up some interesting possibilities for improved augmented reality that might lead to technological advancements in the cockpit.
+The short answer is probably not, but Apple’s proprietary take on LiDAR scanning opens up some interesting possibilities for improved augmented reality that might lead to technological advancements in the cockpit, and if you’re looking for for the best monitors for your computer, you can go to bestbezellessmonitor to find the best option for you.
 More on that later.

 As expected, both the 11-inch and 12.9-inch iPad Pro receive a modest bump in performance and additional features that continue to blur the line between laptop and mobile device.
 This improved performance comes courtesy of the enigmatic A12Z processor.
 Apple leaves much to the imagination concerning this processor.
 Is it simply a variation of the A12X from the previous iPad Pro, or an entirely new design?
 All we know for sure is the new A12Z receives an eight-core graphics processor (up from seven), with “tuned performance controllers, and an enhanced thermal architecture.”
 We’re guessing this simply might mean that each of the eight cores can run at a faster speed.
 This will be handy to drive complex data-driven maps as popular aviation apps continue to add increased interactivity.